-When we give our kids opportunities to achieve power with and within, we empower them.
+When we give our students opportunities to achieve power with and within, we empower them.
 When they feel this way, they are much less likely to try to take power over someone or something.

-You will be quite familiar with these situations: a students tries to feel his/her need for power by disrupting your class to show that it’s not you who’s in control.
+You will be quite familiar with these situations: a students tries to feel their need for power by disrupting your class to show that it’s not you who’s in control.
 They might exert their power by bullying another, by destroying property, or by cheating on an assignment.
 It’s because of this need that we end up in power struggles with students – struggles where no one ever really wins.